H. P. Lovecraft: Cosmicism

 The central theme of Lovecraft's corpus is cosmicism.
 Cosmicism is a literary philosophy that argues that humanity is an insignificant force in the universe.
-Despite appearing pessimistic, Lovecraft thought of himself being as being a cosmic indifferentist, which is expressed in his fiction.
+Despite appearing pessimistic, Lovecraft thought of himself as being a cosmic indifferentist, which is expressed in his fiction.
 In it, human beings are often subject to powerful beings and other cosmic forces, but these forces are not so much malevolent as they are indifferent toward humanity.
 He believed in a meaningless, mechanical, and uncaring universe that human beings could never fully understand.
 There is no allowance for beliefs that could not be supported scientifically.
 Lovecraft first articulated this philosophy in 1921, but he did not fully incorporate it into his fiction until five years later.
 "Dagon", "Beyond the Wall of Sleep", and "The Temple" contain early depictions of this concept, but the majority of his early tales do not analyze the concept.
 "Nyarlathotep" interprets the collapse of human civilization as being a corollary to the collapse of the universe.
 "The Call of Cthulhu" represents an intensification of this theme.
-In it, Lovecraft introduces the idea of alien influences on humanity, which would come to dominate all subsequent works.
+In it, Lovecraft introduces the idea of alien influences on humanity, which came to dominate all subsequent works.
 In these works, Lovecraft expresses cosmicism through the usage of confirmation rather than revelation.
 Lovecraftian protagonists do not learn that they are insignificant.
 Instead, they already know it and have it confirmed to them through an event.

 Knowledge

 Lovecraft's fiction reflects his own ambivalent views regarding the nature of knowledge.
 This expresses itself in the concept of forbidden knowledge.
 In Lovecraft's stories, happiness is only achievable through blissful ignorance.
 Trying to know things that are not meant to be known leads to harm and psychological danger.
 This concept intersects with several other ideas.
 This includes the idea that the visible reality is an illusion masking the horrific true reality.
 Similarly, there are also intersections with the concepts of ancient civilizations that exert a malign influence on humanity and the general philosophy of cosmicism.
 According to Lovecraft, self-knowledge can bring ruin to those who seek it.
 Those seekers would become aware of their own insignificance in the wider cosmos and would be unable to bear the weight of this knowledge.
-Lovecraftian horror is not achieved through external phenomenon.
+Lovecraftian horror is not achieved through external phenomena.
 Instead, it is reached through the internalized psychological impact that knowledge has on its protagonists.
 "The Call of Cthulhu", The Shadow over Innsmouth, and The Shadow Out of Time feature protagonists who experience both external and internal horror through the acquisition of self-knowledge.
 The Case of Charles Dexter Ward also reflects this.
 One of its central themes is the danger of knowing too much about one's family history.
 Charles Dexter Ward, the protagonist, engages in historical and genealogical research that ultimately leads to both madness and his own self-destruction.